sarthak-16/MasterRepository_G9/Assignment_Instruction.md

 2. Open in Visual Studio Code:
    - Clone your forked repository to your local machine.
-   - Open Visual Studio Code and navigate to the cloned repository folder.

 3. Tweak Python Code:
    - Open the Python file in Visual Studio Code.